Jeff Tomsic

 Jeff Tomsic is an American film producer, writer and director.

 His short film I'm Having a Difficult Time Killing My Parents debuted at the Sundance Film Festival in 2011.
-Following this, he was attached to a number of projects which remained in development hell.
-In this time he was active in television working as a director and executive producer on the Comedy Central series Idiotsitter and This Is Not Happening.
+Following this, he was attached to a number of projects which remained in development hell while he was active in television working as a director and executive producer on the Comedy Central series Idiotsitter and This Is Not Happening.
 In 2018 he made his film directorial debut with the film Tag.